Trump’s immigration offer brings polarized reactions from Dems and GOP

 "You (Pelosi) and your fellow Democrats have voted for over 600 miles of border fence in the past, why won't you vote for another few miles now?
 I don't understand their position, I really don't," the Republican senator said.

-Florida Senator Marco Rubio said Trump made "a very reasonable offer" and urged Democrats to work with him.
+Florida Sen. Marco Rubio took a positive view of Trump's proposed deal, like his fellow Republicans.
+He said Trump made "a very reasonable offer" and urged Democrats to work with him.

 “The way to end this shutdown is for both sides to make mutual concessions in order to reach an agreement.
-The President has made a very reasonable offer to extend DACA and TPS protections in exchange for the border security measures he supports.
+The president has made a very reasonable offer to extend DACA and TPS protections in exchange for the border security measures he supports.
 I hope that instead of choosing the road of endless obstruction, Democrats will decide to work with him to reach an agreement and end the shutdown,” he said.

-House Republican Leader Kevin McCarthy also called the president's immigration offer "reasonable."
+Likewise, House Republican Leader Kevin McCarthy called the president's immigration offer "reasonable."

-McCarthy tweeted, "President Trump has put forward a serious and reasonable offer to reform parts of our broken immigration system and reopen government.
+McCarthy tweeted: "President Trump has put forward a serious and reasonable offer to reform parts of our broken immigration system and reopen government.
 The moment now turns to Nancy Pelosi and Chuck Schumer.
 The country is watching."

 Fox News' Adam Shaw contributed to this report.